BARGHEST-ngo/_WARD-UI/README.md

 # _WARD — Live-state behavioural forensics & acquisition for Android
 <img width="1366" height="768" alt="Artboard 1" src="https://github.com/user-attachments/assets/452a441b-0834-412a-8cc9-239769ad833e" />

+# # THIS TOOL IS IN BETA - PLEASE NOTE THAT FUNCTIONALITY AND HEURISTICS MAY HAVE ERRORS

 **WARD** is a modular, open-source, decentralised, distributed, offline, and privacy-respecting tool for **behavioral mobile forensics and acquisition** using Android ADB–accessible data.

 It grabs and analyses a wide range of live-state system artifacts — crash logs, process and thread listings, diagnostic outputs, Wi-Fi manager logs, installed apps — to **preserve forensic evidence** and surface patterns that might indicate spyware or other unwanted activity.